barton-willis/check_maxima_expression/README.md

 # Check maxima expression

  The function `check_expression` checks a Maxima expression for missing `simp` flags and a few other defects.
-This function is mostly useful for developers, not users.
+This function might be useful for developers, but it's unlikely to be useful to users.

  To use this function, put the file `check-expression-p.lisp` in a folder that Maxima can find.
 Here are some examples

  ```